- About Us

 - Contact Us

-Friday, March 22: the fleet anchors off York Island/St. James City unless the wind tells us this is a bad idea.
+Friday, Nov 13: the fleet anchors off York Island/St. James City unless the wind tells us this is a bad idea.
 If the wind is wrong for York, it is right for Sanibel Bight.
 Once secured at anchor the multitude will gather for Happy Hour.
-While we have had 30 on Trust Me!!!, it is a stretch so hopefully a larger boat will raise their hand to host.
-Bring a little something to pass and something to sip about 5P.
+Miller Time served as the venue in 2019- Thanks Again Tim & Deedee!
+This year we will test the flotation limits of the new(est) Trust Me.
+We’ll be the only Island Packet out there without a mast;-)

-Saturday, March 23: dawns – neither bright nor early.
+Saturday, Nov 14: dawns – neither bright nor early.
+If we are in Sanibel bight, it may behoove us to move to York- we’ll make the call at the time.
 The dinghies start to wander up the Monroe Canal in St. James City to Woody’s about 11a.
 The Book party runs from 12-5p.
-The formal title is: “15th Annual Pine Island Reader Rendezvous with Robert Macomber”. www.robertmacomber.com If you can’t come by boat come by car.
+The formal title is: “16th Annual Pine Island Reader Rendezvous with Robert Macomber”. www.robertmacomber.com If you can’t come by boat come by car.
 It is always a great party.
-Eating, drinking, music and a chance to buy a copy or two of Bob’s new book Honoring the Enemy.
+Eating, drinking, music and a chance to buy a copy or two of Bob’s new book Word of Honor.
 Nancy will take your money/credit card and Bob will sign your book though you can probably give Bob the money and get Nancy to sign the book if you want.
 When you have had as much fun as you can stand, dinghy back to your boat.
 There is nothing ‘official’ planned for Saturday night but there is often some socializing after naps……

 Sunday: you are on your own.
-Head home, catch breakfast at 8a at the Ragged Ass or hang around until 11a and dinghy into The Waterfront to complete your culinary tour of Pine Island.
+Head home, catch breakfast at 8A (possibly at Ragged Ass), or hang around until 11a and dinghy into The Waterfront to complete your culinary tour of Pine Island.
 Since the Waterfront is the old school house, it ties nicely with the ‘reading’ theme.

 We try to monitor 72 and we can be reached at 239-822-6934.